KangOxford/DensePacker/README.md

 packings).
 * Particle trial move(translation + rotation ): based on Metropolis acceptance (with no overlap), 1e3 momvements averagely per particle.
 The probabilitiies (sum=1) of translation and rotation are also controlled variables.
 * Cell trial move (see Choice.02 in action design space): after the step of particle trial move.
 All particles will move correspondingly in this procedure.
 Cell trial move will be accepted when no overlap detected.
-* Conduct step2 and step3 reaptedly until the system can be compressed no more.
+* Conduct step2 and step3 repeatedly until the system can be compressed no more.

 # Gym environment
 ### Cell_gym